Render preview of content with changes (Rmd's and md's are checked)

 In the config_automation.yml file it looks like:

-docker-test: no
+docker-test: false

-By default it is set to no which means it won’t run automatically unless you change this to yes.
+By default it is set to false which means it won’t run automatically unless you change this to true.
 This is only relevant if you have your own Docker image you are managing for your course.
 If changes are made to Docker-relevant files: Dockerfile, install_github.R, or github_package_list.tsv, this will test re-build the Docker image.
 If it is successfully built, then it makes sense to merge it to main but the Docker Image will not be pushed to Dockerhub automatically.
 Follow these instructions to push your Docker image to Dockerhub.

 Rendering actions

-Upon merging changes to any Rmd or assets/ folder to main, the course material will be automatically re-rendered.
 By default, all rendering steps will be run.
-But depending on the needs of your course, you can turn these on and off by going to the config_automation.yml file and switching options to yes or no.
+But depending on the needs of your course, you can turn these on and off by going to the config_automation.yml file and switching options to true or false.

-render-leanpub: yes
+render-leanpub: true

-render-coursera: yes
+render-coursera: true

 Manually running rendering or checks